 - Words/phrases – like, you know, I mean, okay, so, actually, basically, right.

 In professional podcasts or recordings, the effect is very unpleasant for the listener.
 We can, of course, edit them and cut them out but it is extremely difficult to recreate in software the impressions of natural flow, eloquence, and confidence.
 Your goal needs to be practicing to eliminate humms exactly for those reasons.
-Most basic things which will help you are:

 - Overall knowledge of the topic and initial preparation.